Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Long-Term Analysis

 Notice, the numerator $\beta_rX$ is the revenue of the agent whereas the denominator $\beta_a\tau E$ is essentially the total mining cost, both in $\tau$ time.
 Hence, the above quantity can be seen as the gain (revenue) of honest miners from the mining divided by the loss due to their energy costs, which is a representation of how effective honest mining is.
 It is easy to see that the quantity above is a representation of revenue/cost per time per computational power.
 In the rest of the paper, we sometimes refer to efficiency as \textit{revenue per time per computational power} by assuming that the total energy cost equals $E=1$ in order to convey an intuitive explanation of the results and arguments.

 Assuming a stable mining behavior in the long-run with rational honest miners, the honest efficiency should be $U_H=1+\epsilon\approx1$.
 A higher quantity would result in more honest miners entering the system, changing the coin dynamics such as its exchange value, moving the efficiency value to $1+\epsilon$, whereas a lower quantity would result in some honest miners exiting the system moving the efficiency value to $1+\epsilon$.
+Thus, $U_H = 1 + \epsilon \approx 1$ represents a long-run competitive equilibrium induced by market forces.
+We abstract these forces—such as miner entry and exit, exchange-rate adjustments, and demand fluctuations—into an environmental function $F(\mathsf{Env})$, which we treat as exogenous and equilibrium-enforcing.
+This abstraction allows us to ignore detailed market dynamics while assuming that $F(\mathsf{Env})$ maintains $U_H \approx 1$.

 Notice that if $U_H\neq1$ (happens usually when an attack starts), then, honest miners will leave or join the system, not only changing $\alpha$ and related quantities, but also the value of mining rewards with respect to the electricity costs.
 Finding a proper mathematical model for the interrelation of all these quantities in order to derive the final adversarial fraction of hashpower, $\alpha_{final}$, cannot be done without considering other economic factors in the real world which is too complex and out of scope of this paper.
 This final stabilized $\alpha_{final}$ value will most likely be different than the initial adversarial fraction of hashpower $\alpha_{start}$ when the attack started.
 In this section, we simply assume a stabilized final adversarial fraction of hashpower $\alpha_{final}$ (if such an equilibrium exists) and without loss of generality, we refer to it as $\alpha$.
 We further assume this stabilized adversarial fraction of hashpower satisfies $\alpha_{final}<0.5$.
 Else, such a case immediately implies downfall of the coin in question and renders further analysis unnecessary.